Regular Expressions

 • I don't ignore case for searchpattern

-These flags are applicable for the substitute command but not / or ? searches.
+These flags are applicable for the substitute command but not the / or ? searches.
 Flags can also be combined, for example:

 • s/cat/Dog/gi replace every occurrence of cat with Dog